 Penalties for Failure to Return

-In Florida, a failure to return or redeliver hired, leased, or rented personal property can carry misdemeanor or felony penalties, depending on the value of the property or equipment in question.
+In Florida, a failure to return or redeliver hired, leased, or rented personal property may be charged as a felony or misdemeanor, depending on the value of the property in question.

 - Property Value Less Than $300- If the value of the property retained is under $300.00, the offense is classified as a second degree misdemeanor, punishable by up to sixty (60) days in jail or six months probation, and a $500.00 fine.